gardener/gardener/docs/proposals/22-improved-usage-of-shootstate-api.md

 With this approach, we could also reduce the load on the seed clusters' API servers since it would no longer be necessary to continuously duplicate the machine-related resources into the `Worker` status.
 For now, this GEP focuses on the `ShootState` API only, but as soon as [Move `machine-controller-manager` reconciliation responsibility from extensions to `gardenlet` #7594](https://github.com/gardener/gardener/issues/7594) has been implemented, we could start looking into this next-step improvement.

+### Compressing the `ShootState` Data

+Typically, the size of a `ShootState` resource is dominated by the `MachineDeployment`s, `MachineSet`s, and `Machine`s.
+In case the few remaining `ShootState` resources still grow too large, one could implement compression strategies for the machine state (and maybe other state as well, if necessary) to reduce the overall storage size.

+Since we expect only a very small number of `ShootState`s to remain for productive Gardener installations, this optimization is out of scope for now.